 Connection between story and paper

-The paper and last part of the short story again make us think how easy it is to take the perspective of another person, especially if we have a completely different perspective.
+The paper and last part of the short story again make us think how easy or difficult it is to take the perspective of another person, especially if we have a completely different perspective.
 What humans tend to do, when they are asked to judge others, is use their own mental and emotional states as a guideline.
 This works when the states are the same between self and other, but becomes difficult when they are not.
 Such a tendency to project one’s own emotions onto others is called emotional egocentricity bias.
 And this bias is exactly what the study wanted to investigate.
 More specifically, the authors wanted to see whether people with autism spectrum disorder do this even more than people without autism.
-Thenty-one participants with autism and 21 participants without autism were asked to complete a task that measured egocentricity while they were lying in an MR scanner that measured their brain activity.
+Thenty-one participants with autism and 21 participants without autism were asked to complete a task that measured egocentricity while they were lying in a magnetic resonance imaging scanner that measured their brain activity.
 Surpisingly, the two groups had comparable biases, meaning that they judged the emotions of another person similarly.
 However, two brain regions that are key for processes such as self-other-distinction and perspective taking were active in a different way: the temporoparietal junction and the supramarginal gyrus, both in the right hemisphere of the brain were used differently by people with and without autism while they were doing the task.

 Do you find it easy to put yourself in the shows of other people?